ViewComponent/view_component/docs/index.md

 ##### Labmda Slots

-Lambda slots render their return value on the page.
-Lambda slots are useful for creating small slots via helpers like `content_tag` or using components with parent-component specific default values.
+Lambda slots render their return value.
+Lambda slots are useful for working with helpers like `content_tag` or as wrappers for another component with specific default values.

 ```ruby
 class Blogcomponent < ViewComponent::Base